kevinsimadjeu/Presence-detector/README.md

 #INSTRUCTION:

- To start the project, run the ui.py file and it will automatically call the YOLODetector class from the model.py file.
+ To start the project, run the ui.py file and it will automatically call the processing file and the  YOLODetector class from the model.py file.